Key note presentations at the plenary opening session

 Each of these tracks had up to 44 oral presentations of which there were a number of key note presentations and a large number of poster presentations.
 These poster presentations were all presented in the central meeting area of the Conference hall.

-All presentation can be downloaded.
+All presentations can be downloaded.
 The papers are available as download for registered participants of the Conference only.

 On Wednesday in Track 3 there was a session on the ‘Daikin Best Student Award’.
 In this session a number of students did give a presentation on their heat pump related projects.